-Polk State's Bachelor of Science in Elementary Education Program is a 60-credit-hour, Florida Department of Education state-approved teacher preparation program that builds on an Associate in Arts degree.
-A graduate of the Bachelor of Science in Elementary Education Program is eligible for Florida Professional Teacher Certification in Elementary Education (Kindergarten to sixth-grade instruction), and upon graduation includes Reading and ESOL endorsements.
+Polk State's Bachelor of Science in Elementary Education Program is a 60-credit-hour, Florida Department of Education state-approved teacher preparation program that builds on an associate in arts degree.
+A graduate of the Bachelor of Science in Elementary Education Program is eligible for Florida Professional Teacher Certification in Elementary Education (Kindergarten to sixth-grade instruction), including Reading and ESOL endorsements.